+- 1. Open the Music app.

-- 2 Tap For You.
+- 2. Tap For You.

-- (3) Tap Try It Now.
+- 3. Tap Try It Now.

-- 4 Tap the type of account you want to create (Individual, Family, or College Student).
+- 4. Tap the type of account you want to create (Individual, Family, or College Student).

-- Tap Start Trial.
+- 5. Tap Start Trial.

-- 6 Follow the onscreen instructions to complete the process by first selecting an existing Apple ID to use or creating a new one.
+6. Follow the onscreen instructions to complete the process by first selecting an existing Apple ID to use or creating a new one.
 After you've completed the process, Apple Music is enabled in the Music app and you see its options on the Dock at the bottom of the screen.
 (These steps are not shown in figures.)